-A comprehensive study conducted by (Byrnes & Dunn, 2020; Duong et al., 2016) revealed that sudden changes in environmental conditions, such as tidal movements, extreme weather changes, and the influence of other vessels' movements around the port area, contribute significantly to mooring line accidents.
+A comprehensive study conducted by [13] revealed that sudden changes in environmental conditions, such as tidal movements, extreme weather changes, and the influence of other vessels' movements around the port area, contribute significantly to mooring line accidents.
 The report analyzed 87 mooring line accident incidents in major ports in Asia and Europe, concluding that 37% of the accidents occurred during adverse weather conditions or extreme tidal changes.
-(Rui et al., 2024) conducted a systematic analysis of the design and configuration of ship mooring systems, focusing on load distribution and mooring line angles.
+[14] conducted a systematic analysis of the design and configuration of ship mooring systems, focusing on load distribution and mooring line angles.
 Their study revealed that suboptimal mooring line configurations can increase the risk of accidents by up to 28%.
-These findings emphasize the importance of mooring planning that considers vessel characteristics, port conditions, and weather forecasts.
+These findings emphasize the importance of mooring planning that takes into account vessel characteristics, port conditions, and weather forecasts.

-Studies on mooring line accidents have tended to focus on technical aspects such as material and equipment failure (Necci et al., 2019; Thies et al., 2014).
+Studies on mooring line accidents have tended to focus on technical aspects such as material and equipment failure [15], [16].
 Although important, this approach has not comprehensively integrated the influence of human factors that play a role in the chain of accident events.
-The complex interaction between technical and human factors creates latent conditions that can develop into serious accidents if not properly identified and mitigated.
+The complex interaction between technical and human factors creates latent conditions that can develop into serious accinits if not properly identified and mitigated.

-A critical synthesis of various studies shows that a holistic approach is needed that integrates Human Reliability Analysis (HRA) with technical equipment assessment to understand the complexity of the interaction of these two factors in ship berthing operations in Indonesia, considering the unique characteristics of domestic ports that have various infrastructures and operational standards.
 This study attempts to fill this gap by conducting a systematic analysis of the influence of human and technical factors on mooring line accidents, especially in the context of port operations in Indonesia.
 An in-depth understanding of the interaction of these two factors is expected to be the basis for developing effective mitigation strategies to improve the safety of ship mooring operations.

-This study aims to identify various human and technical factors that contribute to mooring line accidents during ship operations at ports, analyze how these two factors interact with each other in a series of accident events, and evaluate how effectiveness of the safety management system implemented in Indonesian ports.
+This study aims to identify various human and technical factors that contribute to mooring line accidents during ship operations at ports, analyze how these two factors interact with each other in a series of accident events, evaluate how effective the safety management system implemented in Indonesian ports.

-2. Methods
+2. SETHODS

-This study uses a mixed-methods approach that integrates quantitative and qualitative analysis to gain a comprehensive understanding of the influence of human and technical factors on mooring line accidents on ship operations in ports.
-This approach was chosen because the complexity of the phenomenon studied requires in-depth exploration of causal aspects as well as statistical measurements to identify patterns and trends (Levitt et al., 2018; Wikansari et al., 2025).
+This study uses a mixed method approach that integrates quantitative and qualitative analysis to gain a comprehensive understanding of the influence of human and technical factors on mooring line accidents on ship operations in ports.
+This approach was chosen because the complexity of the phenomenon studied requires in-depth exploration of causal aspects as well as statistical measurements to identify patterns and trends [17].

-The research design adopts an explanatory sequential design model that is implemented in two main phases (Wipulanusat et al., 2020).
+The research design adopts an explanatory sequential design model that is impropented in two main phases.
 The first phase is the collection and analysis of quantitative data through surveys and secondary data analysis, while the second phase is the collection and analysis of qualitative data through in-depth interviews and field observations.
 The results of the first phase will be used to design the data collection protocol in the second phase, allowing for deeper exploration of significant quantitative findings.

-The research will be conducted in four major ports in Indonesia, selected based on criteria of ship traffic volume, variety of ship types served, and historical safety records.
+The research will be conducted in four major ports in Indo 10 a selected based on criteria of ship traffic volume, variety of ship types served, and historical safety records.
 The four ports are Tanjung Priok Port (Jakarta), Tanjung Perak Port (Surabaya), Makassar Port, and Belawan Port.